 Jill Engel-Cox is director of JISEA.
 Over her 25-year career, Engel-Cox has been an engineer, researcher, program manager, and strategic planner for a diverse suite of renewable energy, clean technology, and environmental programs in the United States, Asia, and Middle East.
 Her first job was climbing smokestacks in Los Angeles, followed by leading industrial pollution prevention programs for small and medium sized businesses and R&D laboratories in the United States and internationally.
 In the past decade, she has led international strategic planning and technology assessments for renewable energy and environmental sustainability research programs, working extensively in Malaysia and Saudi Arabia.
 She also teaches industrial processes and environmental communications courses at Johns Hopkins University Engineering for Professionals Program.

-Liz Weber joined NREL in 2018 as a Program Controller for JISEA.
+Liz Weber joined JISEA in 2018.
 In her role, she provides project management for JISEA programs and studies related to natural gas and the U.S. electricity sector, energy storage, and other power sector issues.
 Her primary responsibilities include planning and implementation, monitoring and evaluation, reporting, and financial analysis.
-Weber also provides program support for NREL’s Vehicle Technologies Office.
+Weber also provides program support for International and DOE projects across the lab.